 - interpret simulation results and draw the necessary conclusions for business decisions.

 The teaching is based on lectures with computer exercises, as well as counseling sessions with groups in the initial phase of their project work.
 The project work will be based on proposals that must be approved by the lecturer, whereafter the groups have approximately 1 month to finish their projects.

 During the course the students shall simulate the cash flow for a company using aGPSS and hand in a report.
 A written proposal for the exam project must also be handed in for approval.

 Note: There might be compulsory activities in the course prior to the registration deadline.

-- Group-based project report and oral exam based on the report.
+- Group-based project report (1-5 students in each group) and oral exam based on the report.

 - The project report grade will be published prior to the oral exam, and the oral exam will be used to adjust the initial grade.
 The adjustment is individual and can at most be one grade.
 The adjusted grade will constitute the overall course grade.

 - Parts of the exam cannot be taken independently of each other.

 This course is a continuation of BUS423 and the total number of attempts applies to the course (not the course code).